digforit/digforit.github.io/en/map.md

 7. Treasures with the gems you dug in the map
 8. DIG Game board

+This is the prizes table:

 [Prizes Table](../_data/map/prizes-table.md ':include')

+Gems table appearance frequency:
 [Gems Table](../_data/map/gems-table.md ':include')